PaulZC/F9P_RAWX_Logger/HARDWARE.md

 ## Rover and Base Mode

-Connecting the Adalogger A0 pin to GND will put the logger into base mode.
+Connect the Adalogger A0 pin to GND to put the logger into base mode.
 Leave A0 floating for rover mode.
 The only differences between base and rover mode are:
 - The RAWX log filenames will start with "r_" for the rover and "b_" for the base
 - The F9P navigation engine dynamic model is set to "airborne <1g" for the rover and "stationary" for the base
 - (The dynamic models can be changed by editing the Arduino code)